 The biggest problems that projects face are inadequate definition, scope and planning.
-How many projects have you worked on that ran perfectly; met your customers' expectations and delivered on time and budget?
-You might be able to think of a couple but can probably remember more that didn't go so well.
+How many projects have you worked on that ran perfectly, met your customers' expectations and delivered on time and budget?
+You might think of a couple but can probably remember more that didn't go so well.

 Set Expectations Early

 We should have spent more time planning during end project meetings.
 It's tempting when given a new project to start the work.
 Always avoid this rookie mistake.
 Before your project begins, you must ensure an agreed definition, scope, and plan is in place.
 The trick is to ensure that all your stakeholders have the same view, and they understand:

 - When you will deliver it;